neoladsouza/neoladsouza/README.md

 ![United Airlines Boeing 787 SAF-branded](https://github.com/neoladsouza/neoladsouza/blob/main/Header_Version_SAF_787.jpg)

-# I'm Neola, a bookworm who loves to code, fly, and map 👋
+# Meet Neola, a bookworm who loves to code, fly, and map 👋

 I’m a junior studying Computer Science and Geospatial Data Science at the University of Maryland, College Park!
 I'm passionate about putting humans (that's you!) at the forefront of design and technology.

 🧭 [My LinkedIn](https://www.linkedin.com/in/nldsouza/) | 📫 neola.laurend@gmail.com

-## Projects
+## My Projects

 - **@ United Airlines ✈️**
     - A reusable workflow to run unit tests on our production code each day and send developers a customized report